-If the pump is equipped with an external balance line, it must be removed prior to removing the suction cover.
-Disconnect the balance line from either the suction cover, suction spool or the backplate.
+If the pump is equipped with an external balance line it must be removed prior to removing the suction cover.
+Disconnect the balance line from either the suction cover, suction spool, or the backplate.
 Support the suction cover using a suitable sling.
 Remove the capscrews between the suction cover and volute.
 Jack screw holes are provided in the suction cover to aid removal from the volute.
 Insert two of the capscrews attaching the suction cover to the volute into the jack screw holes and tighten them evenly to jack the suction cover free of the volute.
-If the suction wear ring shows grooves or uneven wear, it should be replaced.
+If the suction wear ring shows grooves or uneven wear it should be replaced.
 Minor irregularities can be addressed with a fine file and crocus cloth.
-Wear rings may be reworked by light machining, if proper equipment is available to correct minor irregularities.
+Wear rings may be reworked by light machining if proper equipment is available to correct minor irregularities.
 After the removal of any stock, the ring must remain within allowable clearances for maximum performance.
 (Consult factory for clearances for specific models.)

-When the pump performance drops below acceptable limits, the suction wear-ring and hub wear ring (if so equipped) should be replaced.
+When the pump performance drops below acceptable limits the suction wear-ring and hub wear ring (if so equipped) should be replaced.
 These rings can be removed by drilling two holes of adequate size, axially, through the ring 180° apart.
 The ring can now be collapsed and removed.

-Tap the new ring into place evenly around its circumference, with the chamfer toward the suction flange.
+Tap the new ring into place evenly around its circumference with the chamfer toward suction flange.
 Anti-seize lubrication should be applied to the outside diameter of the ring prior to installation in the suction cover.
 Make sure the wear ring is installed tight against the shoulder.

 Note: This pump is equipped with a run-dry feature for mechanical seal protection.
 Prior to any further disassembly of this pump, the external oil reservoir and auxiliary gland should be drained.
+First drain the reservoir via the plug in the bottom.
+Then disconnect the oil line from the reservoir, and lower this disconnected end into a suitable container.